 Barcode Interpretation for Electrofusion Poly Welding

-The barcode has 24 numbers in it, most of which can be interpreted by using an industry wide method.
+The barcode has 24 numbers, most of which you can interpret by using an industry-wide method.

 Numbers: